Student Code of Conduct and Disciplinary Procedures

 22. Intentionally initiating or causing to be initiated any false report, warning or threat of fire, explosion or other emergency.

-23. Violations of other published College regulations, procedures, or policies published in print or available electronically on the Lake Land College website including, but not limited to, policies related to computer/technology use, campus demonstrations, smoking or use of tobacco products, eating/drinking, and regulations governing student organizations.
+23. Violations of other College rules, procedures or policies, including but not limited to policies related to sex-based misconduct, discrimination/harassment, computer/technology use, campus demonstrations, smoking or use of tobacco products, eating/drinking and rules governing participation in student organizations and athletic teams.

-Lake Land College reserves the right to take necessary and appropriate action to protect the safety and well being of the College community.
-Such action may include disciplinary sanctions for actions or activities not committed on College property if, at the sole discretion of the College, the best interest of the College, student body and educational processes is served or such actions cause or can reasonably be expected to cause a material or substantial disruption to the educational environment or the normal operations of the College or infringe on the rights of other members of the College community.
+Lake Land College reserves the right to take necessary and appropriate disciplinary action to protect the safety and well being of the College community.
+Such action may include conduct not committed on College property if, at the sole discretion of the College, such conduct causes or can reasonably be expected to cause a material or substantial disruption to the educational environment or the normal operations of the College or infringe on the rights of other members of the College community.

-In the event of disruptive activities occurring on campus or at College sponsored activities, College staff will immediately request assistance from the Lake Land College Police Department and/or proper law enforcement agencies, and those involved will be subject to arrest and/or College disciplinary action.
+In the event of disruptive activities occur on campus or at College sponsored activities, staff may request assistance from the Lake Land College Police Department and/or proper law enforcement agencies, and those involved will be subject to arrest and/or disciplinary sanctions.

 The primary responsibility for managing the classroom environment rests with the faculty.
 Students who engage in any prohibited or unlawful acts that result in disruption of a class may be directed by the faculty member to leave the class for the remainder of the class period.
-Longer suspensions from a class, or dismissal on disciplinary grounds, must follow the Disciplinary Procedures described as part of this Code.
+Suspensions from a class exceeding a class period or dismissal from a course on disciplinary grounds must follow the Disciplinary Procedures described as part of this Code.

 Disciplinary Procedures

-Any written notice issued to the student will be delivered in person or deposited in the United States mail by certified or registered mail addressed to the student’s last known address.
+Any written notice issued to the student will be delivered in person, via email or United States mail to the student’s last known address.
 The last known address shall be that address as reported to the Admissions and Records Office at the time of the student’s last enrollment.

 1. Reprimand: Notice, orally or in writing, that the student is, or has, violated the Student Code of Conduct, and continuation or repetition of violations may be cause for more severe disciplinary action.